MrFriendCS/MrFriendCS.github.io/H-CS-DDD.md

 Aggregate functions can be used with the `GROUP BY` [clause](#group).

+**Note:** If fields and aggregate functions are both displayed then the fields must be in the `GROUP BY` clause, otherwise the result is meaningless.

 ### Minimum / Maximum

 The `MIN` keyword is used to find the minimum value in a field, and `MAX` is used to find the maximum.
 These work for both numeric and text values.